The Succulent Plant Page goes to Families of Succulent Plants goes to

 Nolina parryi

-Nolina parryi is distributed through Southern California into Baja California below 3000ft.
+is distributed through Southern California into Baja California below 3000ft.
 Often seen as a ground-hugging clump of fine olive-coloured leaves, it can develop a short 6ft trunk with age.
 Leaf margins are furnished with tiny sharp teeth.
 The 6 ft inflorescence is a panicle of small cream-coloured flowers and a group of flowering plants makes a superb display.
-It is surprising that Nolina parryi is not grown more often as a drought-tolerant garden plant.
+It is surprising that Nolina parryi is not grown more often as a drought-tolerant succulent plant in dry landscaping.

 Seen here growing among rocks in the Joshua Tree Park, California.